Tanq16/blog_site/_posts/2022-07-24-aws-saa-notes.md

     * Compliance mode when an object version cannot be modified by any user, including root.
 * In S3 Object Lock, *Retention Period* dictates when the protections expire, while *Legal Hold* allows protections until someone revokes them.
 * WORM in Glacier is via S3 Glacier Vault Lock, which uses compliance mode via a vault lock policy i.e., once locked, the policy cannot be modified.
-* S3 is encrypted in transit using TLS while there are 3 modes for server side encryption (SSE) at rest →
+* S3 is encrypted in transit using TLS while there are 3 modes for server side encryption (SSE) at rest &rarr;
     * SSE-S3 (uses AES-256) where Amazon handles everything.
     * SSE-KMS (uses KMS to store encryption keys).
     * SSE-C (uses customer managed keys to encrypt data).
 * Client Side Encryption (before uploading to S3) is enforced with a bucket policy that denies requests without `x-amz-server-side-encryption` header.
 * Using multiple prefixes (path without object name) improves performance on S3.
-* Cost-wise S3 storage classes are as follows →
+* Cost-wise S3 storage classes are as follows &rarr;
     * Standard
     * Intelligent tiering
     * Standard IA